 This guide, updated in October 2015, is intended to help bring newcomers into the game.
 We hope it helps high net worth individuals, family offices and others to know some of the questions, if not the answers, to determine what’s right for them and what to do next to move toward meaningful, measurable impact.

 We kept it short and, we hope, fun to read.
 We developed a flexible framework and a simple taxonomy to help people get their arms around impact investing.
-We have also included several profiles of impact ventures, funds and investors that you can see at ImpactAlpha.
+We have also included several profiles of impact ventures, funds and investors that you can see as a part of this series on ImpactAlpha.

 The Case Foundation is inspired by the growing impact investing movement and its potential to drive new resources and new thinking to organizations that are driving social change.
 In an era in which communities are struggling and programs to support them are less and less effective, we need all oars in the water—philanthropy, government, and the private sector—to find new and more sustainable solutions to old problems.